Azure-Samples/dotnetcore-docs-hello-world/README.md

 ### Publish the Linux image to your Registry

-To build the Windows image locally and publish to ACR, run the following command:
+To build the Linux image locally and publish to ACR, run the following command:

 ```docker
 docker build -f Dockerfile.linux -t dotnetcore-docs-hello-world-linux .